LunaticNeko/aibit/readme.md

 But most importantly, it demonstrates how simple blockchains are.
 If an idiot can write it, anyone can.

+## How to start the Automatic Demo

+python -i aibit.py

+then type the following into Python program:

+automatic\_demo()

+To exit the tutorial, press Ctrl+C. To exit Python entirely, press Ctrl+C, then Ctrl+Z, then Enter.

 ## Author

 Chawanat NAKASAN <{firstname}@staff.kanazawa-u.ac.jp>, 2021-05-11